krokoreit/spLogHelper/README.md

 ```cpp
   void unregisterHandlerCallback(uint32_t id);
 ```
 Deletes a previously registered callback function from the registry.
 Note that the ID refers to the registration made (not the callback) and may already be removed.
-However, no need to check for and confirm the actice status before calling unregisterHandlerCallback().
+However, no need to check for and confirm the active status before calling unregisterHandlerCallback().

 <div style="text-align: right"><a href="#functions">&#8679; back up to list of functions</a></div>